 - A. Granular Material - 1.
-In accordance with Article 351.02 of the IDOT Standard Specifications for Road and Bridge Construction, including all supplements, Jan 1, 2012. - 2.
+In accordance with Article 351.02 of the IDOT Standard Specifications for Road and Bridge Construction, including all supplements, Latest edition. - 2.
 Aggregate Base Course, Type B shall be used. - 3.
 Gradation of Aggregate Base Course shall be CA-6.